18F/guides-template/index.md

 ## Updating an existing guide/document

-__Note: You only need to do this if your existing document is not already using the `guides_style_18f` gem or if it does not have an `18f-pages` branch.__
+__Note: You only need to do this if your existing guide/document is not already using the `guides_style_18f` gem or if it does not have an `18f-pages` branch.__